Larissa Kennedy – Women Deliver

 What ignited your pursuit for gender equality?

 Since I was little, I have been infuriated by injustice, but as a student, I gained the language and the tools I needed to turn that anger into action.
-My passion for Black feminism is often reignited through my lived experiences or the experiences of those in my community and by a need to drive change.
+Black feminism and gender justice are necessitated by seeing the impacts of structural oppression on my community.
+My pursuit for gender justice, racial justice, economic justice and climate justice stems from my belief that we can reimagine a far better world.

 Please share your biggest wins as an advocate for gender equality.